Do you need to reset Joomla password or Super User login?

 - Click on the table "jos_users" in the list of tables.

 - Click on the "Browse" button in the top toolbar.
 This will show all of the users that are set up for this site.

-- Find the user whose password you want to change and press the Edit icon for this row.
+- Find the user whose details you want to change and press the Edit icon for this row.

 - A form will display that allows you to edit the password field.
 Copy the value d2064d358136996bd22421584a7cb33e:trd7TvKHx6dMeoMmBVxYmg0vuXEA4199into the password field and press the Go button. phpMyAdmin should display the message "Affected rows: 1".
-At this point, the password should be changed to "secret".
+At this point, you have changed it to "secret".

-- Log in with this user and password and change the password of this user to a secure value.
+- Log in to the backend with these new credentials, go to the Users screen, search for your admin user and change the credentials again to a more secure value.
 Check all of the users using the User Manager to make sure they are legitimate.
 If you have been hacked, you may want to change all of the passwords on the site.